t0wbo2t/mmap/README.md

 ### Memory Allocation

-This section demonstrates how `mmap` can be used to allocate memory.
-Programs that experiment with dynamically allocated memory via `mmap` are implemented to show its efficiency, and it’s potential in managing memory wth precise control.
+This ([allocation program](./mmap_allocation.c)) demonstrates how `mmap` can be used to allocate memory.
+Program that experiment with dynamically allocated memory via `mmap` is implemented to show its efficiency, and it’s potential in managing memory wth precise control.

 ### Reading and Writing Files

-Here, we explore how `mmap` can be used for file I/O operations.
+In this [program] (./mmap_read_file.c), we explore how `mmap` can be used for file I/O operations.
 By mapping files into memory, the programs read and write data directly through memory access, improving performance and offering more flexibility over traditional file handling.

 ### IPC Mechanism

-Theis experiment utilize `mmap` as an inter-process communication mechanism.
+[This] (./mmap_ipc.c) experiment utilize `mmap` as an inter-process communication mechanism.
 By mapping shared memory into multiple processes, the repository demonstrates the potential for efficient communication between processes, avoiding traditional methods like pipes or message queues.

 ### Executing Raw Instruction Files

 One of the unique experiments in this repository involves using `mmap` to map raw instruction files into memory and executing them.
-This showcases how mmap can be applied in executing binary instruction streams directly from memory, allowing for lower-level manipulation and exploration of instruction execution.
+[This](./mmap_address_execution.c) showcases how mmap can be applied in executing binary instruction streams directly from memory, allowing for lower-level manipulation and exploration of instruction execution.
+I have a simple [exit shellcode] (./exit_shellcode) file which contains an exit system call, which we can pass as an argument to program.

 ## Contributing